Coalition-of-Freeware-Developers/edX-Library/README.md

 - Multi-threading support for large operations
 - Plugin system for custom asset types

+## Release process

+- Releases are orchestrated from the `release` branch.
+- To bump and publish a release automatically:
+  - Tag-based: push a lightweight tag named `patch`, `minor`, or `major` pointing at a commit contained in `release`.
+  - Manual: run the "Release build and publish" workflow and choose `bump` = `patch` | `minor` | `major`.
+- The workflow chooses the current version (max of `resource.h`, latest `v*` tag, optional `EDX_CI_VERSION`), applies the bump (resets build to 0), updates `edX/config/resource.h`, commits/tag `vX.Y.Z`, then builds/tests/packages across Windows, macOS, and Linux.

+## CI setup (GitHub Actions)

+### Private dependency access (XPSceneryLib)

+This repo optionally fetches the private repository `Coalition-of-Freeware-Developers/X-PlaneSceneryLibrary` during configure via CMake FetchContent.
+The CI workflows (ci.yml and release.yml) are pre-wired to authenticate by checking out this repo with a GitHub secret and then pointing FetchContent at the local checkout (no network needed during CMake configure).

+- Create a repository secret named `EDX_LIB_TOKEN` that contains a Personal Access Token (PAT):
+  - Classic PAT: grant the minimal `repo` scope (read access is sufficient), or
+  - Fine-grained PAT: grant “Contents: Read” permission to the private repository `Coalition-of-Freeware-Developers/X-PlaneSceneryLibrary`.
+- Add it under: Repository Settings → Secrets and variables → Actions → “New repository secret”
+  - Name: `EDX_LIB_TOKEN`
+  - Value: your PAT value

+How it works:

+- The workflows check out `X-PlaneSceneryLibrary` into `xpscenerylib-src/` using `actions/checkout` with `token: ${{ secrets.EDX_LIB_TOKEN }}`.
+- CMake is invoked with `-DFETCHCONTENT_SOURCE_DIR_XPSCENERYLIB="<absolute path>/xpscenerylib-src"` so FetchContent uses the local copy instead of cloning over HTTPS.

+Notes:

+- If you don’t need XPSceneryLib, you can disable it with `-DEDX_USE_FETCHCONTENT_XPLIB=OFF`.
+- For local development without secrets, you can point CMake at an existing local clone: `-DFETCHCONTENT_SOURCE_DIR_XPSCENERYLIB="C:/path/to/X-PlaneSceneryLibrary"`.

+### Manual CI runs

+The main workflow (`CI (Linux, macOS universal, Windows)`) supports manual runs via `workflow_dispatch`.

+Steps:

+1. Ensure the `EDX_LIB_TOKEN` secret is configured as above (required if XPSceneryLib is private and `EDX_USE_FETCHCONTENT_XPLIB=ON`).
+2. In GitHub, open the Actions tab.
+3. Select “CI (Linux, macOS universal, Windows)”.
+4. Click “Run workflow”, choose the branch (e.g., `main`), and confirm.

+### Windows dependencies (vcpkg manifest)

+Windows builds use vcpkg in manifest mode.
+Do not pass explicit ports to `vcpkg install` in CI—dependencies are read from `vcpkg.json`.

+Troubleshooting:

+- If CMake reports `nlohmann_json` not found on Windows, verify vcpkg ran in manifest mode and that the vcpkg toolchain was supplied to CMake:
+  - `-DCMAKE_TOOLCHAIN_FILE="<repo>/dependency/vcpkg/scripts/buildsystems/vcpkg.cmake"`
+  - Optional chainload: `-DVCPKG_CHAINLOAD_TOOLCHAIN_FILE="<repo>/cmake/edx-toolchain.cmake"`

 ## License

 Copyright (c) 2025 Coalition of Freeware Developers